wgilpin/mlnd-exoplanets/proposal.md

 ### Benchmark Model

+The model will be benchmarked against a random forest trained against the `exoTrain` training and evaluation sets as per the main model, then tested against `exoTest`.
+This will enable a direct comparison of performance between the benchmark model and the ANN model.

-The model will be benchmarked against the labelled data supplied in the Kaggle dataset.
-The labels are as derived by the Kepler Science Processing Pipeline.
+The data as supplied is fully labelled, so further comparison can be made with the analysis as performed by the Kepler Science Processing Pipeline.
 The Kepler model is, by design, more sophisticated than the one proposed herein:
  > Ancillary engineering data and diagnostic information extracted from the science data are used to remove systematic errors in the flux time series that are correlated with these data prior to searching for signatures of transiting planets with a wavelet-based, adaptive matched filter.
 Stars with signatures exceeding 7.1σ are subjected to a suite of statistical tests including an examination of each star’s centroid motion to reject false positives caused by background eclipsing binaries.
 [\[Jenkins, 2010\]][JENKINS2010]

-This additional complexity allows us to be reasonably confident that the labels are accurate.

 ### Evaluation Metrics